The Smurfs 2: Production

 On August 9, 2011, Sony Pictures Animation announced a sequel to be released on August 2, 2013, which was later rescheduled to July 31, 2013 (two years and two days after the release of its predecessor).
 Director Raja Gosnell and producer Jordan Kerner returned for the film.
 Katy Perry confirmed at the 2012 Kids' Choice Awards that she would be reprising her role as Smurfette.
 Sony began working on the sequel in early 2011 with writers J. David Stem, David N. Weiss, Jay Scherick and David Ronn.
 By early August 2011, the first draft of the script was completed.
 On April 26, 2012, Sony announced that the film went into production.
-Filming took place in Montreal, Quebec, Canada.
+Filming took place in Paris, France.
 The film also marked the last appearance of Jonathan Winters, who voiced Grandpa Smurf on the 1980s TV series and Papa Smurf in the first film.
-Winters died on April 11, 2013 (by then, work had already ended on this film).
+The was dedicated to Winters, who died before the film's release.

 On July 11, 2013, it was announced that Sofía Vergara's role was cut from the film.
 Gosnell, the director of the film, explained: "She came to Paris and did a tiny little cameo for us, but ultimately for story clarity we had to omit that scene. ...
 It just muddied things up a bit.
 So it was a sad day for us, but she'll always be part of our Smurfy family."
 Several scenes were filmed in the new film studios Cité du Cinéma founded by Luc Besson in Saint-Denis in France.

 Release

 The film was theatrically released in the United States on July 31, 2013.
 Sony teamed up with marketing partners in the United States and Canada to promote the film through McDonald's Happy Meals with a set of 16 toys during the summer of 2013.
 Sony also teamed up with Build-A-Bear Workshop to release three customized limited edition stuffed animals of Vexy, Hackus and Smurfette.
+NASCAR's Ryan Newman drove a Smurfs 2 paint scheme and won the Brickyard 400 in promotion of the film.

 Home media

 The Smurfs 2 was released on DVD, Blu-ray Disc and Blu-ray 3D on December 3, 2013.
 The 3D and Blu-ray combo packs also included a hand-drawn/computer-animated short film The Smurfs: The Legend of Smurfy Hollow.
 The film was released on Ultra HD Blu-ray on March 1, 2016.

+In April 2021, Sony signed a deal giving Disney access to their legacy content to stream on Disney+ and Hulu and appear on Disney's linear television networks.
+Disney's access to Sony's titles would come following their availability on Netflix.